 After the archive is analyzed, you will need to choose what to import from your cPanel account.

 Parked domains: Choose the domains you wish to park to your hosting account.
-Note that domain parking can take several minutes to be approved by the system.
+Note that the domain parking process can take several minutes to be approved by the system.

 Databases: Choose the databases you want to import to your hosting account.
-If you want to choose all listed databases, check the button on the left side of the "Databases" heading.
+You can choose to import all or only specific databases.

 Mailing Lists: Choose the mailing lists you want to import to your hosting account.

 Mailboxes: Choose the mailboxes you want to import to your hosting account.
-If you want to choose all of the listed mailboxes, check the button on the left side of the "Mailboxes" title.
-If a given mailbox already exists, all the mail located in the cPanel archive will be added, without deleting the existing mails in this mailbox.
+You can choose which mailboxes you wish to import.
+If a given mailbox already exists, all the messages from the cPanel archive will be imported without deleting the existing mails in this mailbox.

-Mailbox passwords cannot be imported, so you will need to enter one password, which will be set for all mailboxes being imported.
+Mailbox passwords cannot be imported, so you will need to enter one password, which will be set for all the imported mailboxes.
 You can later change individual mailbox passwords via the Mail Manager section of the hosting Control Panel.
 You will notice that there is a password strength indicator below the "Password" field.
 It will update in real time as you are entering your new password.
 There are five distinct levels of password strength: Very Weak, Weak, Fair, Strong, and Very Strong.

 Note: The cPanel data importer supports email data in the MAILDIR format.
 Email data in specific formats such as DBOX (sdbox/mdbox) will not be imported, and the interface will report that no data is found in the archive.